cstjean/ConferenceCall.jl/README.md

 0-element Array{Union{},1}
 ```

-The methods are called in sorted order, based on an optional key passed
+The methods are called in sorted order, based on the optional key passed
 as first argument:

 ```julia